Charge density waves in graphite; towards the magnetic ultra-quantum limit

-Furthermore, our calculation finds that at $B_{\gamma}=48$~T the nesting vector $Q^{(0,\uparrow)}=2 k_F^{(0,\uparrow)} $ of the ${(0,\uparrow)}$ LL takes the value of $2\pi/4c_0$ (see Fig.~\ref{fig:Figure3}), corresponding to a commensurate wavelength of $4c_0$ (the lattice parameter $c_0$ is twice the distance between adjacent graphene layers).
-This suggests that the $\gamma$-feature, observed experimentally around 47.1 T and for temperatures below 3 K (see Fig.~\ref{fig:FigureCG}), corresponds to a lock-in transition of the corresponding LL from an incommensurate CDW state to a ``phase-locked'' commensurate order \cite{Lee74,Moncton75,McMillan76,Bak76,Bruce78b,Bruce78c,Cowley80,Sugai06,SOM}, where translational invariance of the CDW modulation with respect to the lattice is lost \cite{commensurate}.
-This good agreement is achieved with no free parameter.
+Furthermore, our calculations show that at $B_{\gamma}=48$~T and $B_{\epsilon}=68$~T the nesting vectors of the intra band CDWs, i.e. $Q^{(0,\uparrow)}$ and $Q^{(-1,\downarrow)}$ as well as $Q^{(0,\downarrow)}$ and $Q^{(-1,\uparrow)}$ (Fig. \ref{fig:Figure4}b) take the values of $2\pi/4c_0$ and $2\pi/3c_0$ respectively, corresponding to commensurate wavelengths of $4c_0$ and $3c_0$ (the lattice parameter $c_0$ is twice the distance between adjacent graphene layers).
+This suggests the $\gamma$-feature, observed experimentally around 47.1 T and temperatures below 3 K (see Fig.~\ref{fig:FigureCG}) is a lock-in transition of the corresponding CDW from an incommensurate state to a ``phase-locked'' commensurate order \cite{Lee74,Moncton75,McMillan76,Bak76,Bruce78b,Bruce78c,Cowley80,Sugai06,SOM}.
+Lock-in transitions are characteristic fingerprints of CDW systems \cite{Monceau89}, where translational invariance of the charge modulation is lost with respect to the lattice \cite{SOM}.